humdrum-tools/humdrum-documentation/tool/metpos/index.md

 ### SAMPLE OUTPUTS

-The following extract from Bartók\'s \"Two-Part Study\" No. 121 from *Mikrokosmos* demonstrates the effect of the **metpos** command.
+The following extract from Bartók's \"Two-Part Study\" No. 121 from *Mikrokosmos* demonstrates the effect of the **metpos** command.
 The two left-most columns show the original input; all three columns show the corresponding output from **metpos**: ``